 Hin Wong Bay is a short 10-minute drive from Sairee Beach with very easy to access as the main road leads all the way down to Ao Hin Wong Beach and there is a small carpark at the bottom.

-There are no parking or entrance fees at Hin Wong Bay and it is a short 2-minute walk to the beach.
+There are no parking or entrance fees and it’s a short 2-minute walk to the beach from the jump-off point.

-I was surprised to see no more than 10 people down on Ao Hin Wong Beach, knowing that there were thousands of tourists on Koh Tao during this holiday season.
+I was surprised to see no more than 10 people down on Ao Hin Wong Beach, knowing that there were thousands of tourists on the island during this holiday season.

 If you’re looking for a quiet beach away from crowds and one of the best Koh Tao snorkeling spots, head to the east side of Koh Tao Island and discover the beauty of Hin Wong Bay, where the jungle meets the sea.